pat-alt/ECCCo.jl/paper/submission.md

 **IRB Approvals**: n/a

-**TLDR**: We leverage ideas from energy-based modelling and conformal prediction to generate faithful Counterfactual Explanations that can distinguish trustworthy from unreliable models.
+**TLDR**: We leverage ideas from Energy-Based Modelling and Conformal Prediction to generate faithful Counterfactual Explanations that can distinguish trustworthy from unreliable models.